 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Deciding on a car insurance company is sometimes difficult: every company's rates differ based on your location, vehicle, and driving record, and every company provides a different set of discounts.
-Mercury and Erie are among the nation's most popular insurance companies, offering competitively priced coverage across most of the US.
+Choosing a car insurance company can be hard: rates may vary by location, age, and driving history, and insurers offer a variety of perks.
+Mercury and Erie are two of the most popular insurance companies, providing high-quality insurance policies across large swaths of the US.

-To simplify the comparison process, we gathered average rates from Erie and Mercury.
-The below cover a variety of rating factors, including credit quality, driving infractions, and age.
-Take a look at these rates and find an affordable policy today.
+To help simplify the insurance-shopping process, we have gathered average rates from Erie and Mercury.
+These take into consideration a variety of pricing factors, chief among which are credit, driving history, and age.
+Take a look at these rates and find the perfect policy for you.

-If you have very poor credit, Mercury could be a better option for you.
-Typically, Mercury offers more affordable rates than Erie for drivers with credit scores of 579 or less.
-Insurance shoppers with exceptional credit — a score of 800 or higher — should lean toward View common insurance costs by credit score for Erie and Mercury:
+If you have very poor credit, Mercury could be preferable to Mercury.
+Typically, Mercury offers more affordable rates than Erie for drivers with credit scores of less than 580.
+Insurance shoppers with exceptional credit — a score of 800 or higher — should lean toward View typical insurance rates by credit tier for Erie and Mercury:

 |Credit level||Mercury avg. annual premium||Erie avg. annual premium|